graphprotocol/contracts/packages/issuance/contracts/agreement/RecurringAgreementManager.md

 Lower bases (and automatic degradation) hold less than this; the `beforeCollection` JIT top-up covers any gap at collection time.
 See [Escrow Behavior](#escrow-behavior).

 **Funding is not guaranteed by the contract.** RAM can only pay from the GRT it holds, so coverage is bounded by issuance inflow.
-If issuance doesn't keep pace with committed `maxNextClaim`, escrow degrades and the JIT top-up can run dry — a collection may then under-pay or revert.
+If issuance doesn't keep pace with committed `maxNextClaim`, escrow degrades and the JIT top-up can run dry.
+A collection that exceeds available escrow then reverts — escrow is never partially drawn.
+And because each collection is capped at `maxSecondsPerCollection` and advances the collection cursor to the current block, a shortfall lasting longer than one window permanently forfeits the uncollected time, under-paying the provider.
 The contract enforces no cap on commitments: keeping them within fundable limits is the responsibility of the `AGREEMENT_MANAGER_ROLE` (which creates obligations via `offerAgreement`) together with the operator's basis and issuance configuration.

 It implements eight interfaces: